gvvaughan/specl/index.md

     Met 100.00% of 6 expectations.
     6 passed, 0 failed in 0.00250 seconds
+{% endhighlight %}

 Failing and pending expectations are annotated inline, and again with more detail in the summary footer.

-In verbose mode (see [Command Line][]), the inline annotations are expanded to the more detailed summary format, and both inline and summary reports give the file and line number of each, making a particular example easy to find within a large spec-file.
+In verbose mode (see [Command Line](#5-command-line)), the inline annotations are expanded to the more detailed summary format, and both inline and summary reports give the file and line number of each, making a particular example easy to find within a large spec-file.

 ### 4.3.
 Custom Formatters

-[custom formatters]: #43_custom_formatters

 A formatter is just a table of functions that [Specl][] can call as it runs your specifications, so provided you supply the table keys that